mccrimmonmd/clique/README.md

 An abstract, experimental videogame meant to evoke the feeling of being alone while surrounded by people.
 Programmed using Python 2 and PyGame.
 Hendrix College senior project.

-For illustrative purposes, three versions are presented:
+For historical purposes, three versions are presented:

 Version 1 contains my first attempt at a decision algorithm for the game’s NPCs (shapes).
 This intricate, detailed algorithm reliably made every shape move up and to the left, all the time, every time.